 The first step is admitting you have a problem

-It was a Saturday just over a month ago that I stumbled, with some nervous amusement, upon a passage in Michael Pollan’s new book This Is Your Mind on Plants: Opium–Caffeine–Mescaline while sipping my morning coffee.
+It was a Saturday just over a month ago that I stumbled, with some nervous amusement, upon a passage in Michael Pollan’s new paperback This Is Your Mind on Plants: Opium–Caffeine–Mescaline while sipping my morning coffee.

 Some plants, Pollan wrote, have evolved to attract pollinators by "offering them a small shot of caffeine" in their nectar, to "sharpen the memories of bees, making them more faithful, efficient, and hard-working."
 In a series of studies, he wrote, entomologists found that "bees will remember and return more reliably to flowers that offer them caffeinated nectar".
 The flowers, in other words, were shrewdly exploiting the unknowing insects.

 I looked down at what German naturalist Alexander von Humboldt might call my ‘cup of sunshine’.
-Over lockdown, my morning ritual of making coffee had become so important to me that I often went to bed excited to go through its lovely, meticulous stages the next day: scooping the beans; pushing down the cafetiere; taking that first, deeply satisfying sip.
+Over lockdown, particularly, my morning ritual of making coffee had become so important to me that I often went to bed excited to go through its lovely, meticulous stages the next day: scooping the beans; pushing down the cafetiere plunger; taking that first, deeply satisfying sip.
 Now, all of a sudden, I was left wondering: was my daily coffee routine a lovely, wilful choice, or was I just a bee flying slavishly back to a caffeinated flower?

 So, I did what any hand-wringing potential addict might do: I went cold turkey.